mrghdeveloper/mrghdeveloper/README.md

 ### My Favorite Project Repos
-* <a href="https://github.com/mrghdeveloper/MrghSocialMedia">Social Media</a> - Social Media Application With Varios Features Such As Bookmark, Comment, Search and more
+* <a href="https://github.com/mrghdeveloper/MrghSocialMedia">MRGH Social Media</a> - Social Media Application With Varios Features Such As Bookmark, Comment, Search and more
-* <a href="https://github.com/FSA-2009-Revenge-of-the-Shoppers/Grace-Shopper">YoDaddy</a> - Food Ordering Application For Pizza Restaurants With Paypal Integration, Product And Order State Management
+* <a href="https://github.com/FSA-2009-Revenge-of-the-Shoppers/Grace-Shopper">MRGH pizza</a> - Food Ordering Application For Pizza Restaurants With Paypal Integration, Product And Order State Management